-First of all, your Wordpress installation must include a call to the SetaPDF-Stamper autoload.php file, and/or the SetaPDF folder must be moved into the wp-content/uploads/eddistamper/ folder (this detailed in the plugin sales page or in the bundled readme.txt file).
+First of all, your WordPress installation must include a call to the SetaPDF-Stamper autoload.php file, and/or the SetaPDF folder must be moved into the wp-content/uploads/eddistamper folder.
 If the SetaPDF-Stamper is not included, the plugin will not do much, and certainly will not stamp.

 Please also review the notes on the EDDiStamper general settings page, as they reveal a lot of tips and background for each setting.

 Seta allows for nine positions on the page: TOP MIDDLE BOTTOM as combined with LEFT CENTER RIGHT.
 Choose where you would like your watermark to essentially sit, and then you can fine-tune it by millimeter with the X and Y fine-tuners.
 Use font size and line height carefully to help keep your stamp from going off the page.
 The stamp text input field in the plugin settings accepts line breaks, just hit your enter key to apply a line break.

 Encryption must be turned on to allow for passwording and permissions, and will be applied on top of those features.
 The user password can be set to “email,” which will be replaced with the downloader’s email (if available, please make sure it is required before using this magical setting).
 Otherwise, set it ad lib, and it will be required the downloader enter it correctly in order to even view the file (they will be able to view metadata, by default, more on that below).
 Once they enter it correctly, they can view the file, but permissions might prevent them from doing certain things with the file, per your settings, such as copy or print.